ManishReddyJannepally/Getting-and-Cleaning-the-Data-Set/README.md

 --> Converts the activity and subject columns into factors and keep only those columns which reflect a mean or standard deviation
 --> Create a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

-CodeBook.md describes the variables, the data, and any transformations or work that was performed to clean up the data.
+CodeBook.md describes the variables, the data, and any transformations or work that was performed to clean up the data..